-Kelly Frantz is a doctoral student in Applied Linguistics at Teachers College Columbia University.
+Kelly Frantz is a doctoral candidate in Applied Linguistics at Teachers College Columbia University.
 She is a passionate teacher educator, writing advisor, and ESL instructor.
 In her doctoral research, she uses conversation analysis to study interaction in writing centers.

 Editorial Board Members